aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/taints/configuring-taints.md

 :::info

 Updating the managed node group and propagating the labels and taints usually takes a few minutes.
-If you are not seeing any taints configured or getting a `null` value, please do wait a few minutes before trying the above command again.
+If you're not seeing any taints configured or getting a `null` value, please do wait a few minutes before trying the above command again.

 :::